-Kamla is a college (CPTBC ) registered physiotherapist.
+Kamla is a college (CPTBC) registered physical therapist.

-She is a 2004 graduate of the University of British Columbia's (UBC) Physiotherapy Program where she was the recipient of the Evert Boxtart Memorial Award in Physical Therapy.
+She is a 2004 graduate of the University of British Columbia's (UBC) Physical Therapy Program where she was the recipient of the Evert Boxtart Memorial Award in Physical Therapy.

-As a young figure skater, and later as a rider in equestrian sport, Kamla began her appreciation of the science and art of movement at a young age.
+As a young figure skater, and later as an equestrian, Kamla began her appreciation of the science and art of movement at a young age.

 While completing her first degree in UBC's Science Program, Kamla caught the fitness bug and became a group fitness instructor.